This page is dedicated In Memory Of those retired Kwantlen colleagues who have passed.

 June 4, 2016 - It is with sadness that we announce the passing of Glen Williams.
 Glen was a long time instructor in auto parts and light warehousing at KPU and was instrumental in the design of the parts program.
 Glen retired from KPU in August 1999.

-May 18th, 2016 - Bob Benwick, who joined the School of Business faculty in September 1996, passed away in the Langley Memorial Hospital.
-Bob, always a very private person, requested that his family not have a funeral or memorial service.
+May 18th, 2016 - Bob Benwick, who joined the Melville School of Business faculty in September 1996, passed away in the Langley Memorial Hospital.
 During his almost 20 years of teaching at KPU, Bob earned the respect and admiration of students and colleagues alike for his innovative, highly engaging approach to teaching.

 Dr. Elizabeth Lamberton